vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### Burn
-- Burn: Removes a specified amount of tokens from circulation, reducing the total supply.
+Removes a specified amount of tokens from circulation, reducing the total supply.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},